Clemapfel/Mousetrap.jl/docs/src/01_manual/04_widgets.md

 Now that we have many new widgets in our arsenal, a natural question is "how do we make our own?".
 If we want to construct a completely new widget, pixel-by-pixel, line-by-line, we will have to wait until the chapter on [native rendering](./09_native_rendering.md).
 Until then, we are already perfectly capable of creating what is called a **compound widget**.

 A compound widget is a widget that groups many other, pre-made widgets together.
-Compound widgets give an esy mechanism to logically group a collection of widgets, and treat them as a whole, instead of having to operate on each of its parts individually.
+Compound widgets give an easy mechanism to logically group a collection of widgets, and treat them as a whole, instead of having to operate on each of its parts individually.

 In order for a Julia object to be considered a `Widget`, that is, all functions that take a `mousetrap.Widget` also work